suggestvariable/cpp/assignment_5/README.md

-# this program manipulates strings, and uses pointers to do so.
+This program manipulates strings, and uses pointers to do so.